-The ongoing food shortage across the country that arose from the prolonged drought last year, has forced the government to allocate money towards purchase and distribution of maize, beans, and cassava for purposes of boosting food security.
+The ongoing food shortage across the country that arose from the prolonged drought last year, beans, and cassava for purposes of boosting food security.

 According to the minister of Agriculture Vincent Ssempijja, cabinet has agreed to spend Ushs54 towards the purchase of seeds for food crops.
 The decision represents a major shift in policy that preferred coffee and fruit trees.